 The methods through which change and growth in students is anticipated includes but is not limited to:

 The Academic curriculum reflects the coursework necessary for graduation from each district that sends students.
 Each student is given an opportunity to function at the appropriate academic grade level and curriculum.

 Students take course work in the following areas:

-The emotional issues presented by the students are understood to represent their response to personal and interpersonal stresses.
-Inappropriate behavior and inappropriate affective expressions, with adverse affect on academic performance, are seen as symptoms of their emotional issues.
+The social-emotional issues presented by our students are understood to represent their response to personal and interpersonal stresses.
+Inappropriate behavior and inappropriate affective expressions, with adverse affect on academic performance, and functioning in social situations, are seen as symptoms of studentís emotional disability.

-Students participate in the following therapeutic techniques to remediate these issues:
+Students participate in the following therapeutic techniques to assist in remediation of these concerns::